ethereum-optimism/design-docs/protocol/messaging/entrypoint-contracts.md

 Following the intuition example above, we could notice a problem in 4b: the `SwapperEntrypoint` doesn’t know what pool to use, how much of the total tokens given to it to swap, or who to give the tokens to after the swap.
 Information is missing. `SwapperEntrypoint` could ask for these values in the `swapTokens` function, but anyone could call it with Alice’s event and provide bad values.

-To solve this, `Entrypoint` contracts can define a decoding method and expect a second event.
-Then, `Entrypoint` can recover the required parameters from a second validated message, and then perform its logic as expected.
+To solve this, `Entrypoint` contracts can define a decoding method and expect a second set of data.
+We will call this additional data `entrypointContext`.
+The context is binded into the message, meaning that its not possible to frontrun the `SentMessage` event with a different context.

-In origin, Alice would emit the `EntrypointContext` as a separate event, and send her message with her designed `Entrypoint` contract.
-This way, the `Entrypoint` contract can validate the `EntrypointContext` event from origin, decode it, and perform the required actions.

-Therefore, the processing message function in the `Entrypoint` context will validate and consume two messages: the regular `SentMessage` event and the `EntrypointContext` event.

-An alternative design could be to emit an `EntrypointContext` struct with explicit parameters.

-Notice that, in the intuition example, the `SwapperEntrypoint` is used as both pre and post-hook for the message relay.
-The `EntrypointContext` is used here in the post-action, but it would be needed beforehand in other cases (like batching).

-### Binding
-The `EntrypointContext` is not inherently bound to its connected initiating message.
-This means that, in theory, anyone could execute a message alongside any other valid `EntrypointContext`.
-Therefore, each `Entrypoint` and initiating message contract handles its authentication logic.

-`Entrypoints` can adopt the model used by the `L2ToL2CrossDomainMessenger`, which involves decoding additional parameters.
-This approach would require the `EntrypointContext` event to encode the necessary information.

-We strongly recommend that an `Entrypoint` only accepts `EntrypointContext` events from authorized sources.
-This implies that the `Entrypoint` should perform the following checks:
-- **Origin Verification**: Check the identifier's `origin` from the `EntrypointContext` event.
-This can be matched against the decoded `sender` from the `SentMessage` event or compared against a list of authorized addresses.
-- **Chain ID Verification**: Ensure that the `chainId` from the `EntrypointContext` event identifier matches a list of allowed chain IDs.

-However, relying solely on these checks can lead to collisions.
-To improve security, we suggest incorporating additional binding data when possible.
-If the `EntrypointContext` is generated from the same contract that calls `sendMessage`, it is possible to encode the `msgHash` returned from `sendMessage` into the context event.
-If not, it still possible to verify additional data such as:
-- **Chain ID Matching**: Confirm that the `chainId` from the `EntrypointContext` matches the `source` chain ID from the `SentMessage` event.
-- **Nonce Verification**: Encode the current nonce from the `L2ToL2CrossDomainMessenger` into the `EntrypointContext` event and then check in the `Entrypoint` that it matches the decoded `nonce` from the `SentMessage` event.

-Ultimately, the specific authentication measures will depend on each `Entrypoint` design.
-It is essential to implement appropriate checks to ensure that messages are securely bound to their corresponding contexts and originate from authorized sources.
+`Entrypoint` can use the context however they want.
+It’s important to notice the `relayMessage()` is non reentrant, so the callback cannot call it back.
+Some possible ways to use the context are the following:

+**Optimistic**

+Context is assumed to be true, but revert on callback if not.

+1. In origin, Alice will encode the `entrypointContext` as a single `bytes` parameter into the `sendMessage` call.
+2. On destination, the `Entrypoint` will ask for the context as a user input, in addition to the message and id. `Entrypoint` will assume this input context is true (optimistic).
+    1. `Entrypoint` will include an `onRelayMessage` callback.
+3. The `Entrypoint` will check that the context is valid.
+4. If so, it will call `relayMessage`, which will
+    1. validate usual properties of the message (domain binding, non-replayability).
+    2. check `entrypoint == msg.sender`.
+    3. do a callback to the `Entrypoint` for `onRelayMessage`, passing the encoded `entrypointContext`. `onRelayMessage` will check that the context that was inputed matches the `entrypointContext`, and revert if not.
+    4. finally, call `target` with the `message`.

+**Store and use later**

+Some applications might not require the context at the time of the message (expire messages for instance).
+In that case, the `Entrypoint` can ignore the context parameter and just store it on the callback for later use.

+1. In origin, Alice will encode the `entrypointContext` as a single `bytes` parameter into the `sendMessage` call.
+2. On destination, the `Entrypoint` will ask for the message and id.
+    1. `Entrypoint` will include an `onRelayMessage` callback.
+3. `Entrypoint` will call `relayMessage`, which will
+    1. validate usual properties of the message (domain binding, non-replayability).
+    2. check `entrypoint == msg.sender`.
+    3. do a callback to the `Entrypoint` for `onRelayMessage`, passing the encoded `entrypointContext`. `onRelayMessage` the `Entrypoint` will store the context for later use.
+    4. finally, call `target` with the `message`.

+### Summary of required changes

+The following changes are required:

+- Overload `sendMessage` to
+    - include `address entrypoint` and `bytes entrypointContext`.
+    - modify `SentMessage` event to include `address entrypoint` and `bytes entrypointContext`.
+- Overload `relayMessage` to
+    - check if `msg.sender == entrypoint` and reverts if not.
+    - checks if `entrypointContext.length > 0` , and if so, it performs a callback to the `entrypoint` address with `entrypointContext` data.
+- `_decodeSentMessagePayload` will decode the `entrypoint` and `entrypointContext`.
+- `hashL2toL2CrossDomainMessage` will include `entrypoint` and `entrypointContext`.

 ## Full example: Expire messages

-Here’s an example of how `Entrypoint` contracts with `EntrypointContext` events can enable powerful features like the expiration of messages:
+Here’s an example of how `Entrypoint` contracts with `entrypointContext` can enable powerful features like the expiration of messages:

 Suppose an `ExpirableTokenBridge` contract exists, that uses an `Entrypoint` with the added functionality of expiring a failed message in destination. `ExpirableTokenBridge` has minting and burning rights over `SuperchainERC20`.

-- Alice will transfer `AliceSuperToken` from Chain A to Chain B through the `ExpirableTokenBridge`.
+- Alice will transfer `AliceSuperToken` from Chain A to Chain B through the `ExpirableTokenBridge`, alongside some optional expiring parameters (that will get encoded in the `entrypointContext`).
-- If `AliceSuperToken` has not yet been deployed, relaying the message will fail.
+- If `AliceSuperToken` has not yet been deployed, relaying the message from the `Entrypoint` will fail.
+The `Entrypoint` can optionally store the `entrypointContext`.
-- The user will then use the `Entrypoint` functionality to expire the message, making it non-processable by adding it to a mapping.
+- The user will then use the `Entrypoint` functionality to expire the message in chain B, making it non-processable by adding it to a mapping.
+This will emit a message that the contract in Chain A can consume to handle the expired message.
+This call might optionally check the stored context as well for time windows or allowed senders.
 Any call to the `Entrypoint` to relay the expired message will revert.
 As the `Entrypoint` is the only contract that can process this message in the `L2ToL2CrossDomainMessenger`, the expired message is effectively non-processable in Chain B.
-	- (Optional) The expiring function can also check `EntrypointContext` parameters, such as time window.
-- Lastly, after the relaying failure, the user will call the `Entrypoint` again, on chain B, to expire a message.
-This will emit a message that the contract in Chain A can consume to handle the expired message.

 The sequence diagrams will be divided in three: